Geoffrey Chaucer: Printed editions

 Speght is also the source of the famous tale of Chaucer being fined for beating a Franciscan friar in Fleet Street, as well as a fictitious coat of arms and family tree.
 Ironically – and perhaps consciously so – an introductory, apologetic letter in Speght's edition from Francis Beaumont defends the unseemly, "low", and bawdy bits in Chaucer from an elite, classicist position.

 Francis Thynne noted some of these inconsistencies in his Animadversions, insisting that Chaucer was not a commoner, and he objected to the friar-beating story.
 Yet Thynne himself underscores Chaucer's support for popular religious reform, associating Chaucer's views with his father William Thynne's attempts to include The Plowman's Tale and The Pilgrim's Tale in the 1532 and 1542 Works.

-The myth of the Protestant Chaucer continues to have a lasting impact on a large body of Chaucerian scholarship.
-Though it is extremely rare for a modern scholar to suggest Chaucer supported a religious movement that did not exist until more than a century after his death, the predominance of this thinking for so many centuries left it for granted that Chaucer was at least hostile toward Catholicism.
+The myth of the Protestant Chaucer continues to have a lasting impact on a large body of Chaucer scholarship.
+Although it is extremely rare for a modern scholar to suggest Chaucer supported a religious movement that did not exist until more than a century after his death, the predominance of this thinking for so many centuries left it for granted that Chaucer was at least hostile toward Catholicism.
 This assumption forms a large part of many critical approaches to Chaucer's works, including neo-Marxism.

-Alongside Chaucer's Works, the most impressive literary monument of the period is John Foxe's Acts and Monuments....
+Alongside Chaucer's Works, the most impressive literary monument of the period is Foxe's Acts and Monuments....
 As with the Chaucer editions, it was critically significant to English Protestant identity and included Chaucer in its project.
 Foxe's Chaucer both derived from and contributed to the printed editions of Chaucer's Works, particularly the pseudepigrapha.
 Jack Upland was first printed in Foxe's Acts and Monuments, and then it appeared in Speght's edition of Chaucer's Works.

 Speght's "Life of Chaucer" echoes Foxe's own account, which is itself dependent upon the earlier editions that added the Testament of Love and The Plowman's Tale to their pages.
 Like Speght's Chaucer, Foxe's Chaucer was also a shrewd (or lucky) political survivor.
 In his 1563 edition, Foxe "thought it not out of season … to couple … some mention of Geoffrey Chaucer" with a discussion of John Colet, a possible source for John Skelton's character Colin Clout.